-Chicago O'Hare Airport (ORD) Guide
+Guide to Chicago O'Hare Airport (ORD)

 When to Arrive

-When traveling through Chicago O'Hare Airport, it is recommended that you arrive at least two hours before your domestic flight and three hours before your international flight.
+When traveling through Chicago ORD Airport, it is recommended that you arrive at least two hours before your domestic flight and three hours before your international flight.
 The airport is one of the busiest in the world, and peak travel times can cause longer lines and wait times.
 To avoid the crowds, try to avoid traveling during the holidays and weekends.

 Security Wait Times